Byteblorg/Readme/ReadMe.txt

-Mon skypeid est "heracles710_rns"
+My skypeid is "heracles710_rns"
-Je pense qu'il préfère parler là-bas.
+I think it is prefer to speak there.
-Ne mentionnez pas Skype sur le pigiste.
+Don't mention Skype on the freelancer chat.
-Nous devons garder le terme de pigiste.
+We must keep the term of freelancer.
-Veuillez me trouver sur Skype!
+Please find me on Skype!